Emergency

 Extruded or partially dislodged tooth

 Apply a cold compress to the outside of the mouth, cheek, or lip to help keep any swelling down and relieve pain.
-Anti-inflammatory drugs, such as Tylenol™, or Advil™, can also help ease any immediate discomfort.
-Be sure to book an appointment with us as soon as possible so we can fix this issue.
+Anti-inflammatory medications, such as Tylenol™ (acetaminophen), or Advil™ (ibuprofen), can also help ease any immediate discomfort.
+Be sure to book an appointment with us as soon as possible so we can properly diagnose and fix this dental issue.

 5